PUBLIC ART PAPHOS

 I think what they are doing in the Old Town has made a tremendous difference to Paphos.
 The restoration of so many buildings, new businesses and street art are all to be admired.
 I like most of what they have done.

-I think we need to see more art and sculptures by different artists to really create a route where art can be displayed.
+I think we need to see more public art and sculptures by different artists to really create a route where art can be displayed.
 This could really be a great attraction for Paphos.

 Written by Sarah Coyne | Published by Cyprus in Style September 2020 | #InStyleBusinessNetwork | Portrait Photography by Amita Cathcart | Public Art Paphos